Andrei Nikolayevich Bolkonsky: Character development

 Prince Andrei is one of the most elaborated personages in the novel, together with Count Pierre Bezukhov, to whom he serves as a philosophical opposite.
 He is introduced as a slightly cynical character, disillusioned in his marriage by what he sees as the simple-mindedness of his wife.
-He's depicted as an atheist, skeptical of his sister Marya's strong religious beliefs.
+He is depicted as an atheist, skeptical of his sister Marya's strong religious beliefs.

 Andrei enlists in the army and desperately tries to reach a high rank because he believes history is made at the top of command.
 He often dreams of being in command of the army and wishes he could make his imaginative plans become a reality.
 Andrei is shown to have great respect for Napoleon, as his view on historic events being the will of a few important people is embodied best by Napoleon.
 While lying wounded on the Austerlitz battlefield, Andrei meets Napoleon and realizes the nature of his hero, who is excited by the carnage on the battlefield.
 He loses his belief in the importance of single personages compared to the whole world.

 After his return home and the death of his wife, Andrei becomes more cynical, losing his interest in war and politics.
 The Battle of Austerlitz made him see the chaos in war, and the inability of even the great figures of history to change the course of events.
 Focusing completely on the education of his son, he only enters public service under his father because the latter wished so.
 A visit by Pierre Bezukhov, who recently joined the Freemasons and attempts to explain his philosophies to the pessimistic and disillusioned Andrei, makes Andrei realise that his life is not over yet.
 Although Pierre's philosophies fail to convince him, he finds joy in his life again.